 - Accent color for buttons and other interactions, like FAQ suggestions

-Please note: for additional UI customization, such as the ability to configure the color of chat text, the typing indicator, error messages and more, please refer your developer to our developer documentation on Web Chat design.
+Note: For additional UI customization, such as the ability to configure and customize the color of chat text, customize the focus color, the typing indicator, error messages, and more, please refer your developer to our developer documentation on Web Chat design.

 You can enable the Audio Notifications toggle to prevent users from abandoning open conversations.
 When enabled, web chat uses audio notifications to notify end users of the following:

-- When a new message is available for them in the chat window (from a bot, Agent, or system message)
+- When a new message is available for them in the chat window (from a Bot, Agent, or a system message)

 - When a message they have sent back to the chat window has been successfully sent